You can view all of our policy documents, including security and disclosure practices, at Policies.

 Choices for Team Members

-You can view your team’s message retention settings at any time via Your Team Settings.
-You can update your profile information at any time and modify your email settings.
+While you cannot completely delete a profile once it is created, you can update your profile information at any time and modify your email settings.
 You can also change your user name from time to time.

 When you upload a document or a file on Slack, you can decide where to share it and with whom.
 You can also share documents with your entire team, or in private groups.
 You can also share them externally by creating a public link if you choose.
+Files are not subject to message retention settings but can be deleted at any time by the person who uploaded the file or by team administrators.

 Choices for Team Owners and Administrators